1974 Buffalo Bills season

 The 1974 Buffalo Bills season was the franchise's 5th season in the National Football League, and the 15th overall.
 Buffalo made the NFL playoffs for the first time and reached the postseason for the first time in eight seasons.
-In the playoffs, they lost to the eventual champions, the Pittsburgh Steelers, 32-14 in Pittsburgh.
+In the divisional playoffs the Bills lost to the eventual champions, the Pittsburgh Steelers 32–14 in Pittsburgh.

-This was O. J. Simpson's only playoff game of his career, as the Bills did not have another playoff team with him on the team.
+This was star running back O. J. Simpson's only playoff game of his career, as the Bills did not have another playoff team with him on the team.
 Simpson would be traded to the 49ers in 1978, but the 49ers did not make the playoffs that season nor the 1979 season, Simpson's final season in the NFL.
 In the game, Simpson would only rush for 49 yards on 11 carries and did not score a touchdown.
 He did, however, catch a touchdown pass from quarterback Joe Ferguson late in the 3rd quarter.

 Buffalo debuted their new uniforms and helmets in 1974, replacing the red "standing buffalo" with the "streaking bison."
 This updated look was first displayed before a national audience on the first Monday Night Football game of the season, in a dramatic 21–20 victory over Oakland.

-Star running back O. J. Simpson, coming off consecutive rushing titles, did not lead the league in 1974, but did cross the 1,000-yard barrier despite a sore knee.
+Simpson, coming off consecutive rushing titles, did not lead the league in 1974, but did cross the 1,000-yard barrier despite a sore knee.

 Buffalo's defense was far more stout than it had been in previous years, as it gave up 3,489 yards in 1974, fifth-fewest in the NFL.
 The Bills' 1,611 passing yards allowed were the third-best in the league.

 The 1974 Bills have the odd distinction of being the last team to go a full game without completing a pass, in Week Three of the season against the New York Jets.
 Despite this, they still managed to defeat the Jets, behind 223 combined Buffalo rushing yards—as well as only 2 completions by Jets quarterback Joe Namath in 18 attempts.